connectedcompany/alph/README.md

 > #### Why is this install separate?
 >
 > [ForceAtlas2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679) is a classic,
-> feedback-led layout algorithm from the Gephi team, and the [forceatlas2 package](https://github.com/bhargavchippada/forceatlas2)
+> user feedback led layout algorithm from the [Gephi](https://gephi.org/) team, and the [forceatlas2 package](https://github.com/bhargavchippada/forceatlas2)
 > implementation is an excellent, performant Python port.
 >
 > Recently, releases of that package have been sporradic, though there have been assurances about intent